vuemodel/core/packages/core/src/actions/08-cancelling-requests.md

 </script>

 # Cancelling Requests
 Got some long running requests that may need to be cancelled?
-Or maybe you want to cancel a request when the use navigates to another page?
+Or maybe you want to cancel a request when the user navigates to another page?

 For that, we can use an `AbortController` to cancel requests.

 ::: info
-cancelling a request is far easier when using composables
+Cancelling a request is far easier when using composables.
+The controller/signal is handled for you behind the scenes :blush:
 :::

 <ExamplePanel